 (c) The Supplier must notify nbn as soon as possible after becoming aware of any security incident having occurred in relation to the Supplier's Activities (Security Incident), and promptly confirm the Security Incident in a written report to nbn and the steps the Supplier intends to take to remedy the Security Incident.

 (d) The steps to be taken by the Supplier to remedy the Security Incident must be reviewed and approved by nbn.

 (e) To the extent the Security Incident exposes any nbn Data or any information technology system owned or used by nbn or any of its Related Bodies Corporate to a risk or threat of any unauthorised access or interference, the Supplier must comply with nbn’s reasonable direction to mitigate or remove the risk or threat at no additional cost to nbn.

 (a) The Supplier warrants, and it is a condition of the PO Contract, that on delivery, acceptance and during any applicable Warranty Period:

 (i) all Goods, Services and Work Product will:

-(A) comply with their Specifications and meet the requirements of these Terms and the Supply Contract;
+(A) comply with their Specifications and meet the requirements of the PO Contract;

 (C) be fit for the purpose for which they are supplied;